laradock/laradock/README.md

 *(In case you want a Docker environment for each project)*

 ##### A.1) Setup environment in existing Project:
-*(In case you already have a project, and you want to setup an environemnt to run it)*
+*(In case you already have a project, and you want to setup an environment to run it)*

 1 - Clone this repository on your project root directory: